Photo by MosayMay / Shutterstock.com

-The number of used cars on the market has surged in recent months, as we anticipated in our report in the spring.
-But that doesn’t mean you can’t get a good price from your used car.
+The number of off-lease cars on the market has been growing, contributing to what Edmunds recently described as “one of the strongest buyer’s markets in recent memory.”
+But that doesn’t mean you can’t get a good price when selling your used car.

-Regardless of the vehicle you are trying to sell, to fully capitalize on the market means knowing some tricks.
-Auto dealers and other insiders suggest these steps to improve your chances for getting top dollar for your used car or truck:
+Regardless of the vehicle you are trying to sell, fully capitalizing on the market means knowing some tricks.
+Auto dealers and other insiders offer these steps to help you get top dollar for your used car or truck:

 Jonathan Weiss / Shutterstock.com

 This used-car retailer, started in the early 1990s, now operates more than 175 stores and is publicly traded on the New York Stock Exchange.

 In its bid to redefine the industry, one of the things CarMax does is offer a free no-obligation appraisal in as little as 30 minutes.

 Burton Hughes, general manager of Subaru of Las Vegas, recommended that his son visit CarMax before asking his dealership for an estimate.